 The Army National Guard has specific physical, academic, and legal qualifications that you must pass to join.
-To qualify for enlistment into the National Guard, you need to:
+To qualify for enlistment into the National Guard without prior service, you need to:

 Be a U.S. citizen or a legal permanent resident alien

-You must be either currently in high school or have a high school diploma or GED certificate.
+You must be either currently a junior in high school or have a high school diploma or GED certificate.
 If you do not meet this requirement, we can help; just visit the National Guard Youth Challenge web site.

 Meet necessary moral requirements and medical requirements, such as being in generally good health, with no disqualifying conditions.
-You will be required to pass a physical.
-You must also pass a drug screening test.
+You will also be required to pass a physical and a a drug screening test.

 * Persons under age 18 must obtain the consent of a parent or legal guardian.

 • You must also obtain a minimum qualifying score on the Armed Forces Vocational Aptitude Battery exam (ASVAB).

 • Persons who were born in the 50 United States including the commonwealths, Guam, Puerto Rico, the U.S. Virgin Islands and the District of Columbia, are eligible for enlistment.